Eomm/blog-posts/posts/bonus-fastify-org-security.md

 millions of developers and companies every month, which puts me on the other side of that deal, and being on that side means the question above needs a real answer.

-During the last year, thanks to
+Over the past year, thanks to
 [our involvement in GitHub's OSS Fund](https://github.com/open-source/github-secure-open-source-fund), the Fastify team went through the whole organization and started closing the doors that an attacker could use to ship a malicious release with our name on it.